 3. Online MBA study can fit around a return to civilian life

 Perhaps it’s not the expense that’s putting you off full-time MBA study, but the inaccessibility of a rigorous academic calendar.
-After all, it’s very common for veterans to experience ongoing mental or physical health issues after completing their service: 20% of veterans experience depression after discharge.
-This makes on-campus education tricky.
+Unfortunately, Veterans often experience ongoing mental or physical health issues after completing their service, this can make on-campus education particularly tricky.

-However, accessibility requirements like this do not need to stop you from benefiting from business school.
-Online MBA programs can offer you many of the same advantages as in-person programs without the need to study on-campus or even on a rigid schedule.
+However, such accessibility requirements do not need to stop you from benefiting from business school.
+Online MBA programs can offer many of the same advantages as in-person programs without the need to study on-campus or even on a rigid schedule.

-The Online MBA at the University of Florida’s Warrington College of Business is the top-ranking online MBA for veterans by US News.
+The Online MBA at the University of Florida’s Warrington College of Business is in the top three online MBAs for veterans, according to US News.
 It is available in an accelerated 16-month format, or a longer 24-month option, and allows students to connect with peers and professors virtually while also accessing careers support from the university.

-Susan Torres (pictured) is a current student on Warrington’s Online MBA, and she says the program has been very accommodating of her unique situation.
+Susan Torres (pictured) is a graduate of the school's Online MBA, and she says the program was very accommodating of her unique situation.

-“UF's MBA program has allowed me to pursue my MBA while still serving on active duty,” she says.
-“I am not able to maintain a steady schedule due to my service, but UF has allowed me to make it work.
+“UF's MBA program allowed me to pursue my MBA while still serving on active duty,” she says.
+“I was not able to maintain a steady schedule due to my service, but UF allowed me to make it work.

-“From the admissions department allowing me to delay my entry into the program due to last-minute military orders, to the professors extending due dates to account for my time at sea, the UF staff has been nothing but supportive.”
+“From the admissions department allowing me to delay my entry into the program due to last-minute military orders, to the professors extending due dates to account for my time at sea, the UF staff were nothing but supportive.”

-Susan has even been able to participate in work experience on the program, undergoing a remote internship with Airbnb.
+Susan was even able to participate in work experience on the program, undergoing a remote internship with Airbnb.

 4. You’ll find a like-minded community at b-school